JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-10-07-sbiobertresolve_loinc_numeric_augmented_en.md

 ## Description

 This model maps extracted clinical NER entities to Logical Observation Identifiers Names and Codes(LOINC) codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
 It is trained with the numeric LOINC codes, without the inclusion of LOINC "Document Ontology" codes starting with the letter "L".
 It also provides the official resolution of the codes within the brackets.

+## Predicted Entities

+`loinc_code`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>